dvanderelst/GradStats/BasicsOfR/BasicProgramming.md

     ## [1] 4
     ## [1] 5

+## Exercises

+- Write a for loop that iterates over the numbers 1 to 7 and prints the cube of each number using `print()`.
+- Write a while loop that prints out standard random normal numbers (use `rnorm()`) but stops (breaks) if you get a number bigger than 1.
+- Using a for loop simulate the flip a coin twenty times, keeping track of the individual outcomes (1 = heads, 0 = tails) in a vector.
+- Use a while loop to investigate the number of terms required before the series $1 \times 2 \times 3 \times ,\ldots$ reaches above 10 million.

 ## Note on vector preallocation

 This piece of code build a vector by appending numbers to the end of it.